DaisukeDaisuke/AwaitFormOptions/README.md

 ## Standalone

-sendForm and sendMenu can also be called completely standalone, without receiving exceptions
+sendForm and sendMenu may also be called standalone.
+In that case:
+- No exception is thrown, even if the user cancels the form.
+- The generator's return value is discarded.
+- The functions always return void (null).

 ```php
 public function a(PlayerItemUseEvent $event): void {